Owner of a Lonely Heart: Reception

 Cash Box said that "Horn constructs an instrumental intro segment of discrete drumrolls, fuzz guitar phrases, and scratched-in brass and synth flourishes and then uses these and other elements to punctuate Jon Anderson’s fluid depiction of the title subject" and that the song "is built upon a steady dance beat, which brings [Yes] solidly into the ’80s."
+Andy Cush of Pitchfork called the song "one of the craziest-sounding records ever made".

 Music video

 The song's music video was shown frequently on MTV, introducing the revamped Yes lineup and sound to a new generation of fans largely unfamiliar with the band's earlier progressive rock style.
 The music video was directed by graphic designer Storm Thorgerson who, as part of Hipgnosis, had previously designed the covers for the band's albums Going for the One and Tormato.

 Keyboardist Tony Kaye does not appear in the video as at the time of the video shoot, Eddie Jobson was standing in as the band's keyboardist.
 Jobson can be seen briefly in a few quick shots in the beginning band scene and from behind during the rooftop scene, but he was not part of the video's "animal transformation" scene in which the other four band members take part; the video was edited to remove as much of his appearance as possible.
 Ultimately, Kaye returned to the lineup and Jobson never recorded any material with the band.

 The video was filmed in London, with some scenes filmed on top of various buildings.
 Scenes of the band playing are also present.
-It features a high-concept storyline involving a man arrested by implied to be secret police and taken in for interrogation.
+It features a high concept storyline involving a man arrested by implied to be secret police and taken in for interrogation.
 The protagonist was played by actor Danny Webb.
 He is plucked from the street and led steadily deeper into a building filled with other unfortunate victims.
 During his ordeal he experiences mental flashes of various animals.
 Eventually he arrives in the basement full of industrial machinery where he escapes after fighting an opponent.
 After climbing to freedom at the top of the tower he is confronted by several men (played by the band) and eventually leaps off the building, transforming to a bird of prey.
 The scene returns to him marching to work with thousands of others, revealing the scenes to be his imagination.
-He turns round and heads back from where he had been going.
+He turns around and heads back the other direction.